List of Bleach characters: X: Lille Barro

 Lille Barro (リジェ・バロ, Rije Baro) is the leader of the Schutzstaffel and a dark-skinned and somewhat arrogant Sternritter with a crosshair-like mark over his closed left eye and has the epithet "X" for "The X-Axis" (Ji Ikusakushisu).
 This power makes him a dangerous figure as the Heilig Pfeil shot from his rifle Diagram is strong enough to pierce captain-ranked Soul Reapers and devastate areas with no means of blocking the blast, even more when he uses both eyes to use his full power while intangible.
 As leader of the Schutzstaffel, and the first of the Wandenreich to receive his unique power, Lille was hidden away in his leader's shadow until summoned to fight the Royal Guard.
 After Gerard and Pernida take out Senjumaru Shutara's guards, telling her the Royal Guard lost the moment Yhwach arrived, Lille proceeds to kill what he later learned was a decoy in Shutara's image as the Royal Guard spring their trap and is easily killed by Ōetsu Nimaiya.
 When Yhwach activates his Auswählen, Lille is revived alongside the other elite guards and severely wounds Ōetsu with his rifle.
 Lille is then given orders to kill any intruders in the altered Royal Realm, using his power to snipe down any Soul Reaper within his sight.
 As he tries to snipe down Shunsui, the Soul Reaper Head-Captain engages him in a fight that forces Lille to fight at full power while using his Vollständig, Jilliel (Jirieru) to even the odds with Shunsui's attempt to kill him with his bankai allowing him to assume a divine centaur-like form.
 This forces Shunsui to give Nanao use of Shinken Hakkyōken, helping use the ability of her Zanpakutō to redirect Lille's strongest attack back on him.
 Severely injured, Lille falls down to the Seireitei, scattering into multiple, long necked flamingo bird headed like pieces of his Vollständig, and proceeds to destroy the Seireitei, only to be confronted by a revived Izuru Kira.
 It is most likely possible that he was killed by Yhwach's Auswählen and stripped of his power, along with the rest of his weakened clones.

-Lille is voiced by Satoshi Hino in the Japanese version of the anime and in the Japanese game Bleach: Brave Souls and by Evan Michael Lee in the English dub.
+Lille is voiced by Satoshi Hino in the original Japanese version of the anime and in the Japanese game Bleach: Brave Souls and by Evan Michael Lee in the English dub.